divergentmedia/divergentDocumentation/Phosphor/Phosphor.md

 ### Zoom and Sizing ###
 If you're working with content captured by a traditional video camera, it's very large.
 You can resize your video right within Phosphor, using either the "zoom" adjustment, or by entering height and width values.
 The lock icon will allow you to adjust the aspect ratio of your image.

+### Rate ###
+The rate control allows you to adjust how fast your Phosphor compositon plays in the browser.
+The default is 100%, meaning the composition will play at the same rate as the source file.

 ### Background Color ###
-If your source media is in the ProRes 4444 format, and contains alpha (transparency) information, you can use the color picker to adjust the background color.
+If your source media is in the ProRes 4444 format, and contains alpha (transparency) information, you can use the adjust the background color using the "Set Background Color" menu option (under the "encode" menu).
 This color will be composited into your image when exporting in the JPEG format, which does not support transparency.
 If your target format supports transparency (PNG or TIFF), the transparency in your source video will be preserved.

 ## The Export Process ##
 Once you've made your selections, press the export process to generate your Phosphor output.
 Phosphor will analyze your content and figure out the most efficient way to prepare it for delivery.
 With a longer movie, this can be time consuming.